388th Fighter Wing: McConnell Air Force Base

-In October 1962, the 388th Tactical Fighter Wing was reactivated under Tactical Air Command (TAC).
-The wing was reorganized at McConnell AFB, Kansas, under the Twelfth Air Force, as a tenant unit under the provisional 4347th Combat Training Wing.
+In October 1962, the 388th Tactical Fighter Wing was reactivated under TAC.
+The wing was reorganized at McConnell Air Force Base, Kansas, under the Twelfth Air Force, as a tenant unit under the 4347th Combat Training Wing.

-Under TAC, the 388th did not have a fighter group, and the four Tactical Fighter Squadrons (560th, 561st, 562d, 563d) were assigned directly to Wing Headquarters.
-The reactivated wing initially flew the North American F-100C Super Sabre, but was replaced in 1963 by the Republic F-105D/F Thunderchief.
+Under TAC, the 388th did not have a fighter group, and the four tactical tighter squadrons (560th, 561st, 562d, 563d) were assigned directly to wing headquarters.
+The reactivated wing initially flew the North American F-100C Super Sabre, but was replaced in 1963 by the Republic F-105D Thunderchief.
 On 4 July 1963, it became responsible for the base as the host unit.

 The demands of the Vietnam War and escalation of United States involvement in the conflict led TAC to deploy the 388th to Southeast Asia for combat duty.
 New bases were being established in Thailand, and a permanent organizational structure was needed to accommodate the semi-permanent presence of USAF units at the forward bases.
-On 8 April 1966, the 388th TFW was relieved of its assignment to Tactical Air Command and was transferred to Pacific Air Forces.
+On 8 April 1966, the 388th was relieved of its assignment to TAC and was transferred to Pacific Air Forces.
 The wing was ordered to Korat Royal Thai Air Force Base, Thailand, where its F-105 squadrons had been on temporary rotational deployments for the past two years.

 Pacific Air Forces

-17th WWS Republic F-105G, AF Ser.
-No. 63-8316.
+17th Wild Weasel Squadron F-105G (Note: Aircraft is Republic F-105G Thunderchief, serial 63-8316.)